This guide is designed to help you decide when and how to substitute a judge in a Wisconsin Criminal Case.

 When Can I Substitute the Judge in My Case

-In Wisconsin in almost every type of case, a party may, if done in a timely manner 10 day, file a motion to substitute for a new judge.
+In Wisconsin in almost every type of case, a party may, if done in a timely manner, which is by statute 10 days; file a motion to substitute a sitting judge for a new judge.
 The right to substitute exists in every type of case and there are statutes which provide for the specific procedure.
 If the party follows the proper procedure for requesting a substitution of judge, the substitution is peremptory; no affidavit of prejudice or statement of grounds for the substitution is required.
 If timely made the request must be honored.
 State ex rel.
 Tarney v.
 McCormack, 99 Wis.
 2s 220, 236 N.W.
 2d 552 (1980).

 Substitution Can be Accomplished in All Criminal Cases